Casanova (comics)

 Casanova is a creator-owned comic book series by writer Matt Fraction and artists Gabriel Bá and Fábio Moon.

-The series centers upon renowned thief Casanova Quinn, who gets "blackmailed into being a pawn and double agent in a global game of super-espionage".
+The series follows the story of Casanova Quinn, a famous thief who becomes a double agent in international espionage.

 Publication history

-The first issue was cover dated June 2006 and published in the Slimline format of 16 pages of story per issue, sold at the price of $1.99.
+The first issue of Casanova was released in June 2006 and published in the Slimline format of 16 pages of story per issue, sold at the price of $1.99.

 The publisher for the series was initially Image Comics from 2006 until a hiatus in 2008.
-In 2011, the series continued under the publisher Icon Comics and then started back with Image Comics in 2014 for the fourth volume.
+In 2011, the series continued under the publisher Icon Comics.
+In 2014, the series moved back to Image Comics for the fourth volume.
 Fraction has stated a desire for seven volumes, each named after one of the seven deadly sins.